Swizec/useAuth/README.md

 `redirectUri` is set to use the `auth0_callback` page on the current domain.
 Auth0 redirects here after users login so you can set cookies and stuff. `useAuth` will handle this for you ✌️

 `audience` is set to use api/v2.
 I know this is necessary but honestly have been copypasting it through several of my projects.
+You can define a custom audience domain with `auth0_audience_domain`.

 `responseType` same here.
 I copy paste this from old projects so I figured it's a good default.